Antoine René Thévenard

-Antoine René Thévenard (1766 – 1 August 1798, on the Aquilon, in Aboukir) was a French Navy officer.
-His name is written "Henri-Alexandre Thévenard" in some English sources.
+Antoine René Thévenard (/fr/; 1766 – 1 August 1798) was a French Navy officer.
+His name is written Henri-Alexandre Thévenard in some English sources.
+He was killed while commanding the Aquilon in the battle of the Nile in Aboukir.

 Biography

 Antoine René Thévenard was born to Antoine-Jean-Marie Thévenard, then a captain of the French East India Company.
 He was killed on 1 August 1798 during the Battle of the Nile.